Last updated: 02OCT2022 (see Changelog for details)

-For the time being, the only place to buy a Retroid Pocket 2 is through the Retroid store.
+For the time being, the only place to buy a Retroid Pocket 2+ or 3 is through the Retroid store.
 Unfortunately, due to higher-than-expected demand, and supply chain challenges, the company has had a hard time keeping up with the demand for this console, and the wait time can be up to two months from the time you order the device.
-For the sake of transparency, they do offer a “delivery dashboard” that will give you an indication of when to expect your device to ship.
+For the sake of transparency, they do offer a (seldom accurate) “delivery dashboard” that will give you an indication of when to expect your device to ship.

-Pros: you can buy a Retroid Pocket 2
+Pros: you can buy a Retroid Pocket 2+ or 3

 Cons: potential shipping delays

-If you’re interested in improving the look and feel of your favorite handheld device, I highly recommend you check out this very helpful website, My Retro Game Case.
+If you’re interested in improving the look and feel of your favorite handheld device, My Retro Game Case has several options.
 Here you can find new and upgraded speakers, batteries, sticks, screen covers, and even shells for some popular handheld devices.
 The items ship from Malaysia, so expect a bit of a wait.
-Thankfully, both shipping options available on the site are backed by DHL so you can rest assured that your package will likely make it to you.
-And the prices are more than fair; I often find myself browsing this site just for ideas to improve my current device collection.
+There is an element of risk when buying from this shop, because if you have issues the seller is often not communicative.
+So I would recommend buying low-priced items like buttons or cases instead of high-ticket items to minimize your risk.

 Pros: Lots of variety, fair prices

-Anbernic’s official AliExpress store also sells RG350 and RG351 replacement parts for your device, including screens, buttons, motherboards, and joysticks.
+Anbernic’s official AliExpress store also sells replacement parts for your device, including screens, buttons, motherboards, and joysticks.
 So if you get a busted part, this is the place to go.
 Simply head over to their Console Parts page and see the available options (listed under “Colors”).
 If they don’t have your desired part listed, be sure to contact the store to see if they can hook you up.